patrickgrey/website/website-source/reading/2024-12-31-front-end-development’s-identity-crisis.md

   - Elly Loel
 notes: Elly does a great job of outlining the difficulties in answering the job title question, "What do I call myself"?
 The question helps to illustrate some of the problems endemic in the tech industry today.
+I think this article came out when more and more people were starting realise the issues that React was creating.
+Since then, I think the movement has only got stronger.
 topics:
   - web development
 purposes: